aspose-ocr/Aspose.OCR-Documentation/cpp/getting-started/installation/_index.md

 To use any component in your application, you must add a reference to it.
 The following steps assume that you use Visual Studio 2019 C++ project.

- - Download package from [Aspose.Ocr for C++ download page] https://downloads.aspose.com/ocr/cpp.
+ - Download package from [Aspose.OCR for C++ download page] https://downloads.aspose.com/ocr/cpp.
 Unzip archive.
 Put lib and include folders into your project.

  - Right-click the project’s **Properties** node and select **Linker/Input**.
 In the field **Additional dependencies** write *Aspose.Ocr.Cpp.lib*